loukel/learning-log-socket.io/README.md

 ## Making Budgets for Projects with Sockets (07/04/22)
 I made two pull requests to the back-end of the project, and one pull request to the front-end of the project.
-![Pull Request for get budgets socket back](/screenshots/budget-sockets-back-1.png)
+![Pull Request for get budgets socket back](/screenshots/budget-sockets-back-1.png) You can see that one of the developers, Elliot, I work with reviewed my code and approved it.
+It was the merged the project.
+In this pull request, I add Socket IO to the back-end and set up the socket initialisation with the front end.
+Clients will be able to connect up with the sockets and the selected budget can be fetched utilising sockets.
-![Pull Request for get budgets socket back 2](/screenshots/budget-sockets-back-2.png)
+![Pull Request for get budgets socket back 2](/screenshots/budget-sockets-back-2.png) Elliot and Ahmed then approved the second pull request to the back end of the project.
+In this pull request I fixed issues with the sockets functionality where the number of users editing a budget updates wasn't updated when a user left the budget.